CenIII/CC-Panorama/README.md

   1) First compute transform matrix (with respect to the central image we just found) for every image, and

   2) Second merged to the panorama canvas sequentially.
 The order of merging is not important since every image's transform matrix is known.

+## Limitations and future work

+- SIFT descriptor is currently not rotation invariant, meaning it'll fail when big rotation angle appears.
+- Current implementation of RANSAC algorithm is too slow.
+- Blending method is simple.
+- Stitched image can be re-arranged using one of various map projections, e.g. Rectilinear, Cylindrical, etc. (This is to handle the wide-view case as in current implementation the wide-view case will result in extremely large panorama canvas.)
+- There are some error propagation effects when calculating the transform matrix for each image.
+A new way to determine the transform matrices is in need.